ImranR98/Landscape/README.md

     - At this stage, you must manually complete the setup process for each of these apps.
 For a list of these apps' domains, run the following command: `source prep_env.sh; cat files/authelia.config.yaml | envsubst | grep -Eo 'domain:.+# IGNORE INITIALLY' | awk '{print $2}'`
     - Once finished, re-run `install.sh`.
 This time, the Authelia middleware will not apply to those apps.
 8. Setup is complete.
-    - Remember to occasionally run `update_frp.sh` to keep FRP up to date.
+    - Remember to occasionally run `./update_frp.sh` to keep FRP up to date.
+    - Remember to occasionally run and `./install_remote.sh updateNonProxy` to keep other services on the proxy server up to date (the proxy server does not run Watchtower).